filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus net command [command options] [arguments...]

 COMMANDS:
    peers                Print peers
    ping                 Ping peers
-   connect         Connect to a peer listen          List listen addresses id              Get node identity findpeer        Find the addresses of a given peerID scores          Print peers' pubsub scores reachability    Print information about reachability from the internet bandwidth       Print bandwidth usage information block           Manage network connection gating rules stat            Report resource usage for a scope limit           Get or set resource limits for a scope protect         Add one or more peer IDs to the list of protected peer connections unprotect       Remove one or more peer IDs from the list of protected peer connections. list-protected  List the peer IDs with protected connection. help, h         Shows a list of commands or help for one command
+   connect              Connect to a peer listen               List listen addresses id                   Get node identity find-peer, findpeer  Find the addresses of a given peerID scores               Print peers' pubsub scores reachability         Print information about reachability from the internet bandwidth            Print bandwidth usage information block                Manage network connection gating rules stat                 Report resource usage for a scope limit                Get or set resource limits for a scope protect              Add one or more peer IDs to the list of protected peer connections unprotect            Remove one or more peer IDs from the list of protected peer connections. list-protected       List the peer IDs with protected connection. help, h              Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)